-In a new turn from her previous two roles, Thompson will be portraying a human character forced to interact with potentially nefarious super-human beings—or, she might be the villain after all.
-The film’s description sees Thompson’s character waking up on a distant planet to find that the crew of her space station has been viciously killed.
-She must then decide if she can trust the man (Gordon-Levitt) sent to rescue her.
+The new film, for which the multi-hyphenate will also compose an original score, watches as a woman (Thompson) wakes up on a distant planet and finds the crew of her space station viciously killed, and must then decide if she can trust the man (Gordon-Levitt) sent to rescue her.
 But as their investigation into what happened sets in motion a terrifying chain of events, he begins to wonder how innocent she really is.
-Either way, it sounds like someone is going to turn out to be an alien.